Types of Hiking Footwear

 Insole, Midsole, and Outsole

 The insole is what your foot rests on.
-It is the material directly under foot.
-Insoles are often removable and customizable.
+It is the lining material directly under foot.
+Insoles are often removable and replaceable.
 Molded EVA is the common factory insole that comes in the shoe upon purchase.
 Customizable insoles for increased ergonomical support and comfort are made of foam.
-Carbon fiber, memory foam, and gel are the common materials used to construct insoles that can be formed and fitted to your boots.
-These will replace the factory insoles.
+Carbon fiber, memory foam, and gel are the common materials used to construct insoles that can be formed and fitted to your feet.
+These will either replace or stack on top of factory insoles, depending on your personal preference and desired level of arch support.

-The midsole sits between the insole and the sole of the shoe.
+The midsole, sits between the insole and the sole of the shoe.
 This provides much of the support.
-Dual density EVA molded midsoles are the most common in hiking boots.
+EVA molded midsoles are the most common.
 EVA stands for ethylene vinyl acetate.
 Basically, it is a plastic foam-like material that can be more or less dense before constructed into a shoe.
-The more dense the EVA midsole is, the longer the break-in period will be.
+The more dense the EVA midsole is, the longer the break in period will be.
 Typically, hiking shoes utilize an EVA material that is soft and flexible to ensure immediate comfort.
-In contrast, a hiking boot will utilize a dense EVA or polyurethane alternative to ensure more support under weight and pack-loads.
+In contrast, a hiking boot will utilize a dense EVA or polyurethane alternative to ensure more support under weight and durability that comes along with a break in period.

-The sole, or outsole, of a hiking shoe is the bottom part of the shoe that makes contact with the trail.
+The sole, or outsole, is the bottom part of the shoe that makes contact with the trail.
 This is often constructed of a hard rubber that is capable of maintaining traction and stability on a variety of terrain conditions from mud to dust to snow.
+Most of the rubber soles in our review are non-marking rubber.
+This means that they will not scuff indoor floors or rocks.
+There is a lot of technicality in the construction of the various rubbers found on the soles.
 Proprietary rubber blends are designed to provide the highest degree of stability, shock absorption, and traction.
 Softer rubber will offer better grip on smooth surfaces but will also wear out at a faster rate.
 Harder rubber will offer less sticky traction on smooth surfaces but will endure long term wear better.
-Tread patterns that have various size and shape of lugs, or cleat-like features, tend to offer better traction than uniform patterned tread.
-Lugs should release ground material without accumulating underfoot.
-Widely spaced, aggressive lugs with depth are ideal for hiking boots.
+Tread patterns that have various size and shape of lugs, or cleat like features, tend to offer better traction than uniform patterned tread.
+The most important factor to consider with the sole of a hiking shoe is that it is constructed of a durable rubber, with some flexibility, and with non-uniform tread patterns.

 The insole, midsole, and outsole are the key factors for comfort and support.
 While the midsole and outsole are not customizable, the insole can be customized to offer added support and comfort.